Phalaenopsis, otherwise known as moth orchids or butterfly orchids, are a popular type of orchid that many flower enthusiasts adore.

 Phalaenopsis are generally low light orchids.
 They thrive best in the shade with no direct sunlight.
 However, some species like P. schillerina and P. stuartiana can tolerate brighter conditions.

 The leaves of phals are a good indication of whether or not the plant is receiving sufficient light.
-Darker leaves mean that the plant needs more light, while red-tinged leaves are a sign of excessive light.
+Darker leaves mean that the plant needs more light, while red-tinged orchid’s leaves are a sign of excessive light.

 Temperature and Humidity

 The temperature requirements of phalaenopsis orchids are above 60 degrees F at night and between 70 degrees F to 80 degrees F during the day.
-Cooler night temperatures (55 degrees F) in the fall will induce flowering.
+Cooler night temperatures (55 degrees F) in the fall will encourage flowering.

 Water

-Phals prefer moist but not soggy conditions.
+The phalaenopsis orchid plant is going to prefer moist but not soggy conditions.
 The watering rate depends on several factors, including the type of potting medium, pot size, and different environmental conditions.
-Still, the general rule is to water when the medium feels dry.
-Watering once a week is ideal, but it should be more frequent during the summer months.

 As with other orchids, it’s best to water phalaenopsis orchids in the morning to allow the leaves to dry out before night time.
 Avoid overwatering since it may result in root rot and crown rot.